inmeso/mplb/Manual.md

    std::vector<int> bodyForceCompoId{0};
    DefineBodyForce(bodyForceTypes, bodyForceCompoId);
    ```
+6. Define the numerical scheme for solving the lattice Boltzmann equation.

+    ```C++
+    typedef enum {
+    Scheme_E1st2nd = 1,
+    Scheme_I1st2nd = -1,
+    Scheme_StreamCollision = 10,
+    } SchemeType;
+    ```

+    We provide support for both the stream-collision scheme and the so-called finite-difference lattice Boltzmann method, see e.g., the `KerCutCellCVTUpwind2nd` kernel function in the scheme_kernel.h which implements the second-order upwind scheme for the convection term of the lattice Boltzmann equation.
+For the cavity case, we use the standard stream-collision scheme, which is the major scheme supported at this moment.

+    ```c++
+     SchemeType scheme{Scheme_StreamCollision};
+     DefineScheme(scheme);
+    ```

-6. Define the boundary conditions for the problem under consideration.
+7. Define the boundary conditions for the problem under consideration.
 For a 3D problem, we have six faces namely: Right, Left, Top, Bottom, Front and Back.
 We need to define the BC for each surface one by one.
 The function call requires specifying the `BlockID` on which BC is to applied, `ComponentID` of the component whose BC is being specified, on which `Suface` BC has to be applied, the list of macroscopic variables which are being used to specify the BC, their values and the type of Boundary condition.

    For the type of Boundary conditions, the user can choose from the following list.